 Advanced Micro Devices, Inc. operates as a semiconductor company worldwide.
 The company operates in two segments, Computing and Graphics.

-Take a look at the monthly timeframe analysis attached below.
-There is a very strong imbalance that has been created around the $59 price level.
-We expect AMD stock to keep on dropping attracted by the strength of that impulse.
-That will allow shorter-term traders to sell shares of AMD in smaller timeframes or even using other stock trading strategies different from the supply and demand stock strategy.
+Take a look at the weekly timeframe attached below.
+There is a very strong imbalance that has been created around the $57 price level.
+We expect AMD stock to continue rallying for some more time.
+That will allow shorter-term traders to buy shares of AMD in smaller timeframes or even using other stock trading strategies different from the supply and demand strategy that we are trading at the trading community.

-The monthly imbalances around $59 per share seen below is a much longer-term potential purchase, it could take some time for AMD stock to pullback down there, and it might return with a different trend.
+The weekly imbalance seen below is a much longer-term potential purchase, it could take some time for AMD stock to pullback down there, and it might return with a different trend.
 We’ll be watching this one closely and set our alerts.

 As supply and demand traders, we do not need to pay attention to the news, fundamentals or any earnings reports.
 Once a big timeframe imbalance has gained control, earnings do just the opposite and react strongly to those imbalances.
 Why is it that you see positive earnings and then the underlying stock drops like a rock, or a negative earnings announcement and the stock rallies like a rocket out of control?
 You are probably missing the fact that there are big imbalances gaining control.